 It is important that homes obtain an adequate number of CD destruction kits for use during disposal - including varying sizes.
-CD destruction kits are designed for single use only.

 The CDs should be destroyed using one of the following methods.
 Protective gloves should always be worn:

 Tablets/solid dose forms - tablets should be removed from blister packaging and then added to the CD destruction kit.